indianleo/pradeep-pro/helper/README.md

 ### 2. Import dragable from JUI
 ```
 // To enable draggable  on dom
-// Use dragable = "1" attribute where you want to enable dragging
+// Use dragable = "1" or draggable = "true" attribute where you want to enable dragging
 // Use dropzone = "1" to define valid dropable doms.
  import { Draggable } from 'JUI';